thinkcompany/think_dev-standards/development-standards/css/css-authoring-guidelines.md

 Existing code largely uses pixels to define all box-model dimensions, however, responsive design techniques are increasingly practiced, relative values (percents or ems) may be used.
 Care must be taken to ensure that sizing values do not complicate content requirements and agree with the UX team's intended vision for the design.

+Generally, use em or rem (with px fallback if using rem) for font-sizing, and em for margin and padding values.

 #### Flow, Floats, & Positioning